adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 <p class="caption">(\#fig:scat301-fig)Scatterplot of total price of Mario Kart on Ebay versus condition.</p>
 </div>

-That outlier probably is significantly impacting the relationship in the model.
+The largest outlier probably is significantly impacting the relationship in the model.
 If we find the mean and median for the two groups, we will see this.

 ```r